A Utah and Arizona Road Trip Full of Sites and Beauty

 From my perch there I could even see the north rim of the Grand Canyon – very close to where I would end up that very evening!

-Second Stamp: Pipe Spring National Monument
+Second Stop: Pipe Spring National Monument

 The ranger at Pipe Spring was holding an “open house” in the historic fort called Winsor Castle where Mormon settlers created an outpost to house cattle.
 The site was perfect because potable water was pushed to the surface after trickling its way southward from the natural sandstone aquifers holding rainwater and snowmelt up north.